SoarGroup/rosie/agent/problem-space/action/subproblem-execute/add-subtask-to-tcn/README.md

-create-subtask-structure - Creates the initial subtask-structure and copies basic info generalize-task-argument - Generalizes each argument (see action/task-utils/generalize-task-operator) store-task-subtask       - Adds the subtask onto the parent task's TCN and stores it in smem
+create-subtask-structure - Creates the initial subtask-structure and copies basic info generalize-task-argument - Generalizes each argument (see action/task-utils/generalize-task-operator) add-subtask-goal         - If the current goal is satisfied, add a next goal with the goal of performing this subtask store-task-subtask       - Adds the subtask onto the parent task's TCN and stores it in smem